pycom/pycom-documentation/content/pylife/fwupdate/_index.md

 ## Manual firmware update from computer
 For most people, performing the firmware update through the app is the best option.
 However, it is possible to update through a computer if you have the USB cradle or can connect to the PyGo's serial port through a computer.

 If your device is not already in upgrade mode from a previous upgrade attempt, please install [Atom](https://docs.pycom.io/gettingstarted/software/atom/) or [Visual Studio Code](https://docs.pycom.io/gettingstarted/software/vscode/) and enter the REPL prompt in the Pymakr plugin.
+Alternatively you can use PuTTy or minicom as Terminal programs

 ![Pymakr Console](/gitbook/assets/pylife/fwupdate/pymakr.png)
-The above screenshot shows the usual startup messages from the PyGo when in application made.
+<br>The above screenshot shows the usual startup messages from the PyGo when in application made.
 Wait for these commands to complete before issuing the `upgrade()` command.

 Please follow the following steps to upgrade your PyGo on your PC:
   1) Download the relevant firmware for your PyGo.
 Click on the relevant link below which will initiate the firmware image download.